SebastienBourdin/ChronoFrise/README.md

     git clone https://github.com/SebastienBourdin/ChronoFrise.git

-> Once ypu have downloaded the project, position yourself on the project in the terminal and execute the following commands :
+> Once you have downloaded the project, position yourself on the project in the terminal and execute the following commands :

  1. Instal the dependencies